 The cable running from the power combiner to the receiver should be a multiple half wavelength long.
 Additional cable can be purchased from Radio Shack or an electronics distributor or hardware store.
-These stores do not generally carry RG-59/U, but they do have RG-6 and the higher grade RG-6QS (quad shield), which is also 75-ohm cable.
-The RG-6 type cables are low loss and have a velocity factor of 78%.
-One wavelength at 20.1 MHz in RG-6 cable is 38.18 ft (11.64 m).
-If you are going to put in a longer feedline we recommend that you completely replace the existing 0.5λ piece of RG-59/U- rather than coupling another length of cable onto the end.
+These stores do not generally carry RG-59, but they do have RG-6 and the higher-grade RG-6QS (quad shield), which is also 75-ohm cable.
+The RG-6 type cables are low loss and have a velocity factor of between 78% and 83%.
+One wavelength at 20.1 MHz in RG-6 cable is between 38.18 ft (11.64 m) and 40.63 feet (12.38 m).
+If you are going to put in a longer feedline we recommend that you completely replace the existing $0.5\lambda$ piece of RG-59- rather than coupling another length of cable onto the end.

 Type F-male cable connectors are not interchangeable between RG-59 and RG-6 (because the diameter of the cables is slightly different).
 Be sure to buy F connectors for the RG-6 type cable if you use that cable.
-The F-male connectors for both cable types are identical as far as far as mating to the power combiner and receiver F-female connectors.
-For RG-6 cable use Radio Shack 278-0228 connectors (or 278-0236).
+The F-male connectors for both cable types are identical as far as mating to the power combiner and receiver F-female connectors.